-These maximums only apply in API mode.
-If you attempt to send an API packet with a larger payload than specified, the device responds with a Transmit Status frame (0x8B) with the Status field set to 74 (Data payload too large).

-In Transparent mode, the firmware splits the data as necessary to cope with maximum payloads.
+If you attempt to send an API packet with a larger payload than specified, the device responds with a Transmit Status frame (0x89 and 0x8B) with the Status field set to 74 (Data payload too large).
+When operating in transparent mode, if you attempt to send data larger than the maximum payload size, the data will be packetized and sent as multiple over-the-air transmissions.
+For more information, see Serial-to-RF packetization.